Investigation Dagon - A D&D 5e Halloween Adventure for Level 16 Characters

 Ability Contests

 • Dexterity: Competition to scale a 30' wooden pole.
 The first person to scale the pole without using magic gains the item on the top of the pole.
-If one of you wishes to participate they may succeed in consecutive dexterity checks of increasing difficulty (per DM's discretion) and may not use any magic items for this competition.
+If one of the party wishes to participate they may succeed in consecutive dexterity checks of increasing difficulty (per DM's discretion) and may not use any magic items for this competition.
 Reward: Fortune's Flower

 ———————————————————————————————————————————————————————————